 Fresh or dried cilantro leaves are an essential ingredient in many Latin American, Caribbean, and Asian (especially Thai and Vietnamese) dishes.
 Cilantro is often added to Mexican salsas and meat dishes, and is used in some Chinese soups.
 Arabic cooking uses both leaves and seeds, in pickles, curries, and chutneys.
 When cooking with cilantro, add it at the very end to prevent overcooking it.

 Coriander seeds can be used whole or ground in cookies, baked goods, soups, casseroles, or sausages.
 In northern European countries the seeds are sometimes baked in bread; in England they are used to flavor liqueurs.
 Coriander is an essential ingredient of the various curry powders and masala mixtures of India.
-Try adding some ground coriander to potato salad or fruit dishes.

 – Susan Mahr, University of Wisconsin – Madison